 In Handel’s Julius Caesar, Cleopatra sings the lament, “I will weep for my fate.”
 With the fate of New York City Opera now in the hands of a bankruptcy court, recordings like a City Opera version with soprano Benita Valente may be all that opera fans can hold onto as a memory of the company.

-On Monday, a lawyer for City Opera said the company will file for bankruptcy protection on Wednesday and either liquidate in court or be sold to another institution, after failing to raise $7 million.
+A lawyer for City Opera said on Monday the company will file for bankruptcy protection on Wednesday and either liquidate in court or be sold to another institution, after failing to raise $7 million.

 Domingo moved on to larger houses.
-Other singers became regulars at City Opera.
+Other singers built their careers at City Opera.
 Soprano Amy Burton debuted at the company in 1994 and sang there many times over the following decade.

 "They were offering me such substantial, meaty performing opportunities," she said on Monday.
 "It was a tremendous validation to work there especially because I’m from here.
 I went to those performances as a little girl and as a student.
 To sing there was definitely the fulfillment of a fantasy and a dream."